 There seem to be many opinions as to how to classify Albuquerque's cottonwoods.
 One popular option is Populus deltoides wislizeni.

 In the spring, catkins with any amount of red indicate a male tree, while all-green catkins indicate a female tree.
 The females then produce cluster of green "cotton bolls" that remind me of clusters of unripe grapes.
-Each female tree then releases thousands of tiny seeds, each with "cotton" to help them spread in the wind.
-This cotton accumulates where it's not wanted, but cottonwoods are not entirely to blame—the local willows produce "cotton" as well.
+Each female tree then releases thousands of tiny seeds, each with "cotton" to help it spread in the wind.
+People get annoyed because this "cotton" accumulates where it's not wanted, but cottonwoods are not entirely to blame—the local willows produce "cotton" as well.

 Young cottonwood leaves are a beautiful emerald green but become duller as the summer wears on.
 If the fall begins with a sharp frost, the leaves turn to gold all at once and the effect is spectacular.
 If the fall cool-down is slow, leaves turn yellow and then brown separately and the fall color effect is more muted.
-Leaves often stay attached long after they've died, and rustle in the winter wind.
+The leaves tend to stay attached long after they've died, and rustle in the winter wind.

 Quaking Aspen (Populus tremuloides)

 Usually just referred to as aspens, these trees have leaves that resemble those of their cousins, the cottonwoods.
-But aspen petioles (leaf stems) are flattened rather than round in cross-section, so the leaves twist around in the slightest breeze.
+But aspen petioles (leaf stems) are flattened rather than circular in cross-section, so the leaves twist in the slightest breeze.
 Hence the "quaking" part of the full common name.
-They come into their glory in the fall, when the golden leaves contrast with the white-barked trunks.
+They come into their glory in the fall, when the golden leaves contrast with the white bark of the trunks.
 Very rarely, aspen leaves turns red instead.